willfurnass/sheffield_hpc/hpc/connecting.rst

 Connecting to a cluster using myApps (web browser)
 ==================================================

-For easier access to HPC resources,  IT Services runs an instance of Oracle Secure Global desktop called myApps to provide web based access to CLI terminals, text editors within interactive sessions for the ShARC, Bessemer and Training HPC clusters.
+For easier access to HPC resources,  IT Services runs an instance of Oracle Secure Global desktop called myApps to provide web-based access to CLI terminals and text editors within interactive sessions for the Bessemer and Training HPC clusters.

 .. important::

-    The myApps service is only accessible on Bessmer and ShARC (:underline-bold:`not` Stanage).
+    The myApps service is only accessible on Bessemer (:underline-bold:`not` Stanage).

 In order to access the HPC clusters you must set up a `VPN connection and MFA <https://www.sheffield.ac.uk/it-services/vpn>`_.
 Also see section **Whether/how you can connect** below.

-The web browser method of access to ShARC and Bessemer is recommended.
+The web browser method of access to Bessemer is recommended.
 This method works well for most browsers on all the common computing platforms (Linux, Windows, Mac), however we recommend Chrome or Firefox.

 :underline-bold:`How to login to the myApps service`

 #.
-To login to ShARC or Bessemer click the following link: `Connect via myAPPs Portal <https://myapps.shef.ac.uk/sgd/index.jsp?langSelected=en>`_
+To login to Bessemer click the following link: `Connect via myAPPs Portal <https://myapps.shef.ac.uk/sgd/index.jsp?langSelected=en>`_
 #.
 If you are logging in for the first time, select Client Options on the myApps Portal page (bottom right) and
    then click the HTML5 option to run myApps entirely within your browser.